tsamantanis/titanic-data-challenges/README.md

 ### Count all Values of a field

-The goal here is look through the passengers and find how many different values there are for a field.
-For example if we looked at all of the passengers and wanted to know how many genders there were you would get two" "male" and "female".
+The goal here is to look through the passengers and find how many different values there are for a field.
+For example, if we looked at all of the passengers and wanted to know how many genders there were you would get two" "male" and "female".

 This might not be useful for age but it might be useful for things like the pclass, you can ask how many different passenger classes were there?
-It might also be good for emabrkation, how many stops did the Titanic make?
+It might also be good for embarkation, how many stops did the Titanic make?

-You can find these values as a step to finding things like the number of passengers in a passenger class, or how many passengers got on the Titanic at a particular embarkation.
+You can find these values as a step to finding things like the number of passengers in a passenger class, or how many passengers got on the Titanic at particular embarkation.

 There are a couple ways to handle this.
 Use `Array.reduce()` to create an array or object with unique values: